Honma Museum of Art

 Detailed Information

-Homma Art Museum is a private art museum located in Sakata City, Yamagata Prefecture, and it was opened in 1947 (Showa 22).
-Originally known as "Seienkaku," a villa of the wealthy merchant Homma family, along with the garden "Kakubu-en," it was opened to the public as the first private art museum after World War II.
-It was established with the hope of encouraging the spirits of people who were devastated by the war, helping them regain confidence and pride through the appreciation of Japanese art.
-The museum began its operations with the cooperation of citizens and related parties.
-Currently, it is operated by a public interest foundation and hosts a wide range of exhibitions, from ancient art to contemporary pieces and historical artifacts.
+Honma Museum of Art is a private museum in Sakata City, Yamagata Prefecture, and opened in 1947.
+Based on “Sei’enkaku,” originally the villa of the wealthy Honma family of Sakata, and the garden “Kakubuen,” it was opened to the public as the first private museum established in postwar Japan.
+Founded with the wish to uplift the hearts of people in the devastation after the war and to help them regain confidence and pride through appreciation of Japanese art, the museum began operations with the support of local residents and related parties.
+Today, it is operated by a public interest incorporated foundation and holds a wide range of exhibitions, from antiques to contemporary art and historical materials.

-In 1968, a new building was completed, enabling the museum to hold a variety of special exhibitions ranging from ancient art to contemporary art.
-The collection includes items received from feudal lords, historical materials, and tea utensils cherished by the head of the family, along with important cultural properties and art pieces.
-The museum now holds approximately 3,000 items in its collection and continues to host special exhibitions in addition to the permanent displays.
+In 1968, the new building was completed, making it possible to hold a wide variety of special exhibitions ranging from antique art to contemporary art.
+The museum’s holdings include gifts received from feudal lords, historical materials, and tea utensils cherished by successive heads of the Honma family, and also include Important Cultural Properties and Important Art Objects.
+It now possesses about 3,000 items in its collection and holds special exhibitions in addition to permanent displays.

 Highlights and Attractions